Holtder/talos/docs/index.md

 # Talos

 Talos is a self-hosted web-based search engine for mobile applications on the Google Play store and Apple App store.
-In the following days, this page will feature a step by step guide on how to install and host your own instance of Talos.
-Afterwards a section on usage and troubleshooting will be added as well.
+These pages feature a step by step guide on how to install and host your own instance of Talos.
+Additionally a section on usage is available and a page for troubleshooting issues will be added soon as well.
 Stay tuned!

 ## [About Talos](about.md)
 Learn more about the people behind the Talos project!